OUTREACH IMMERSION EXPERIENCE ON JULY 29: Grow in knowledge and love for our nation’s farmworkers

 MAY MATCH UPDATE AND GRATITUDE

-Thank you to the generous parishioners who contributed to the May Match Campaign.
+Many, many thanks to the generous parishioners who contributed to the May Match Campaign.
 As of June 20, 2016, 112 parishioner families gave a total of $18,035 toward the May Match Campaign.
 The May “Matcher” responded with a wonderful donation of $17,165, bringing the May Match total to $35,200.
 Thank you to everyone for contributing!

 • Have you ever considered joining the Sunday School Teaching Ministry?
 If so, you are in luck as we have a few openings for Sunday School Teachers for the 2016-2017 school year, but only 4 spots remain so act quickly!
 Sunday School teachers work in teams of three, so you have every 3rd Sunday off.
 The lessons are fun and easy and the children are delightful!
 You can learn so much by explaining Bible Stories to children – but prior teaching experience is not necessary … just a love of God and children!
 As of now, Sunday School teaching openings are: 1 spot in 3 year olds, 1 spot in 3rd grade, and 2 spots in 4th grade.
 Please contact Christine Ingram to sign up or have your questions answered.